freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.HZ.md

 ***Parameters:***

 <i>s: name</i>
 The home zone you are currently on.
-See <a href="specs/org.freesmartphone.GSM.HZ/#GetHomeZoneStatus">GetHomeZoneStatus</a>
+See [GetHomeZoneStatus](specs/org.freesmartphone.GSM.HZ.GetHomeZoneStatus)</a>